 Seniors that have reached age 65 and/or are eligible for Medicare, are not offered the same plans or federal assistance.
-However, the combination of Medicare benefits and Medigap supplement coverage (including Advantage plans), typically cost less than traditional Under-65 policies.
+However, the combination of Medicare benefits and Medigap supplement coverage (including Advantage plans), typically costs less than traditional Under-65 policies.
 Maximum out-of-pocket expenses are also lower, and a high-deductible Plan F (HD) is offered.
+High-deductible Plan G (HD) is offered as a new plan.

 We Search So You Save